robenkleene/rep-grep/README.md

 grep -n foo *` | rep foo bar
 ```

-Write the changes to the files in place:
+Add the `-w` flag to write the changes to the files in place:

 ```
 grep -n foo *` | rep foo bar -w